Internal Metaphors Revealed

 Your metaphors are waiting to be unearthed and transformed.
 You can change your metaphors so you can get unstuck, grow, and attain a greater sense of wholeness and passion for whatever you choose to do next.

-The Symbolic Modeling Process
+The Clean Language Process

 Think of building a town for a model train set.
 It is full of objects that serve a variety of purposes.
 You might have a train, running on a track, which may split in places.
 The tracks may go by a bank, a school house, and homes.
 There may be switch controls that regulate the train’s going and coming.
 About each of these, there will be added details and purposes.
 Similarly, Gina and you are creating a model of your internal metaphors to explore.

-Insight into the sources and meanings of your metaphors is not necessary for healing.
+Insight into the sources and meanings of your metaphors is not necessary for change.
 Today’s brain scientists are demonstrating that the brain has the capacity to grow and change (they call it brain neuroplasticity.)
 And researchers are finding it’s experiential, mindful processes that emphasize creating positive inner experiences and building inner strengths that lay new neural pathways, adding new neurons and synapses that direct the mind/body/brain to more helpful and healthy choices of thoughts, feelings, and actions.

 Metaphors: You don’t have to be a poet to be using metaphors.
-Nor are the ones we use in Symbolic Modeling created the way you might pick one when writing a poem; instead, you experience them as they already exist in your mind (like dream images), and you are now discovering them.
+Nor are the ones we use in Clean Language created the way you might pick one when writing a poem; instead, you experience them as they already exist in your mind (like dream images), and you are now discovering them.
 The images that make up your inner metaphors relate to one another, and these relationships mirror the patterns of your behavior, feelings and thoughts.

 Modeling: Together, Gina and you are developing a full picture of your metaphor “landscape”, a map that identifies and locates all your internal images.
 Through a series of questions, and possibly over a number of sessions, you will collect details about the metaphors that encode your experiences and how you responded to those experiences.
 In a surprisingly emotional and physical way, you’ll discover there are things you want to change with these images, and Gina will help guide you through discovering how that can happen.
 As changes occur with your metaphors, you’re apt to feel profound shifts emotionally, as your mind seems to work through old blocks and create new ways of meeting the world.